abngal/ParkingApp/README.md

 - How to run:
     - cd zippark && npm install && npm start
+    - wait for auto open on browser for localhost:3000 for the web ui for testing

 - Technologies Used
     - Typescript
         - Framework: Wundergraph Backend-For-Frontend Graphql/REST
         - Libraries used:
             - Notable:
+                - [Temporal](https://github.com/tc39/proposal-temporal) lib to manage date+time
+            - Supplemental:
                 - NextJs + React Query for a quick frontend mainly or manual testing
-            - Supplemental:
-                - Prisma
+                - Prisma ( no need to run prisma migration, because schema and sample data alsready exists in the live database)

 # Zippark Parking APIs
 - Parking Start